Stegosaurus: Plate function

 The thermoregulation hypothesis has been seriously questioned, since other stegosaurs such as Kentrosaurus, had more low surface area spikes than plates, implying that cooling was not important enough to require specialized structural formations such as plates.
 However, it has also been suggested that the plates could have helped the animal increase heat absorption from the sun.
 Since a cooling trend occurred towards the end of the Jurassic, a large ectothermic reptile might have used the increased surface area afforded by the plates to absorb radiation from the sun.
 Christiansen and Tschopp (2010) state that the presence of a smooth, insulating keratin covering would have hampered thermoregulation, but such a function cannot be entirely ruled out as extant cattle and ducks use horns and beaks to dump excess heat despite the keratin covering.
 Histological surveys of plate microstructure attributed the vascularization to the need to transport nutrients for rapid plate growth.

 The vascular system of the plates have been theorized to have played a role in threat displaying as Stegosaurus could have pumped blood into them, causing them to "blush" and give a colorful, red warning.
 However, the stegosaur plates were covered in horn rather than skin.
 The plates' large size suggests that they may have served to increase the apparent height of the animal, either to intimidate enemies or to impress other members of the same species in some form of sexual display.
 A 2015 study of the shapes and sizes of Hesperosaurus plates suggested that they were sexually dimorphic, with wide plates belonging to males and taller plates belonging to females.
 Christiansen and Tschopp (2010) proposed that the display function would have been reinforced by the horny sheath which would have increased the visible surface and such horn structures are often brightly colored.
 Some have suggested that plates in stegosaurs were used to allow individuals to identify members of their species.
-The use of exaggerated structures in dinosaurs as species identification has been questioned, as no such function exists in modern species.
+However, the use of exaggerated structures in dinosaurs as species identification has been questioned, as no such function exists in modern species.